 8. I usually follow this with a little assessment at the end or at the beginning of the next class period and show some pictures and have the students tell me which period it is from.
 That is not included in this resource.

 When I say this is a “successful lesson,” I don’t mean the students ever get the groups correct.
 They hardly ever do, but the point of the lesson is not “correctness.”
 The goal is to get them looking carefully, analyzing, and thinking about art.
 They are now much more likely to remember these sculptures, because they have thought about them, done something with them, and talked about them.
 Although they weren’t correct at the beginning, the students do very well at identifying the different styles after the lesson!

 Art Downloads for this Lesson

-If you are a member of The Resource Library for Art Teachers, you can get this lesson and all of my other resources for one monthly or yearly fee.
-Membership the the Resource Library opens twice per year!
+If you are a member of the Curated Connections Library, you can get this lesson and all of my other resources for one monthly or yearly fee.
+Membership to the Curated Connections Library opens twice per year!
 Find out more information here and join the waitlist to get first dibs on your membership.